Rick Monday: American flag incident

 On August 25, 2008, Monday was presented with an American flag flown over Valley Forge National Historical Park in honor of his 1976 bicentennial flag rescue.
 During a game at Dodger Stadium on September 2, 2008, Monday was presented with a Peace On Earth Medallion and a medallion lapel pin by Patricia Kennedy, founder of the non-profit organization Step Up 4 Vets, for his actions.
+In 2025, he was presented with the "Patriot Award" from the Bob Feller Act of Valor Federation.

+Monday was granted permission to keep the flag from the incident after Thomas’ court proceedings.
+He has since brought it out for anniversary celebrations in 2016 and 2026, for a military charity tour in the former and at a ceremony at Dodger Stadium during a series between the Dodgers and Cubs for the latter.
+During the 2026 ceremony, Monday announced that he would be donating the flag to the National Baseball Hall of Fame and Museum in July.

+In 2016, Dodgers’ historian Mark Langill told a Vice magazine reporter on the two biggest mysteries: "What happened to the Kirk Gibson home-run ball and what happened to the two people who tried to burn the American flag?"
+As a result, the Vice Magazine reporter tracked down the son of Thomas, who was 51 at the time, for an interview.
+He explained to Vice that Thomas' wife died from natural causes in 2012, adding that his father was still alive but refused to talk to him.

 Blue Monday

 In the deciding Game 5 of the 1981 NLCS at Olympic Stadium in Montreal, Monday hit a two-out ninth-inning home run off the Expos' Steve Rogers.
 The Dodgers won 2–1.
 Heartbroken Expos fans have referred to the day as "Blue Monday."
 Monday and Steve Yeager were asked to leave a restaurant in Montreal in 1982 because, according to the manager, six of the patrons wanted to fight with Monday.

 Broadcasting career

 Soon after his retirement as a player, Monday became a broadcaster for the Dodgers.
 He began in 1985 by hosting the pre-game show and calling play-by-play on cable TV.
 From 1989 to 1992, Monday moved farther south to call San Diego Padres games alongside Jerry Coleman, replacing outgoing announcer Dave Campbell.
 He was also a sports anchor at KTTV for a time in the 1980s.
 In addition, he served as a color commentator for CBS-TV at the College World Series championship game in 1988.
 Monday rejoined the Dodgers in 1993 after Don Drysdale's unexpected death from a heart attack in Montreal before a road game against the Expos.